Medical Policy: 07.01.70

 No devices have been approved by the U.S. Food and Drug Administration (FDA) specifically for peripheral subcutaneous field stimulation (PSFS).
 PSFS is an off label use of spinal cord stimulation devices that have been approved by the FDA for the treatment of chronic pain.

 See also related medical policies

 Peripheral subcutaneous field stimulation (PSFS) (also called peripheral nerve field stimulation (PNFS) or target field stimulation) to include temporary and permanent placement is considered investigational for all indications including but not limited to the following:

-Based on review of the peer reviewed medical literature the evidence for the effectiveness of PSFS based on controlled studies is lacking.
-Further randomized controlled trials are needed comparing PSFS with placebo or alternateiv treatment modalities to evaluate the efficacy of this treatment for chronic pain as either a stand-alone procedure or adjunct therapy with spinal cord stimulation (SCS).
-The evidence is insufficient to determine the effects on net health outcomes.
-Also, no complete PSFS stimulation system has received FDA approval.
-Therefore, peripheral subcutaneous field stimulation (PSFS) (also called peripheral nerve field stimulation (PNFS) or target field stimulation) is considered investigational for all indications.
+Based on review of the peer reviewed medical literature the evidence for the effectiveness of peripheral subcutaneous field stimulation (PSFS) based on controlled studies is lacking.
+Further randomized controlled trials are needed comparing peripheral subcutaneous field stimulation (PSFS) with placebo or alternative treatment modalities to evaluate the efficacy of this treatment for chronic pain as either a stand-alone procedure or adjunct therapy with spinal cord stimulation (SCS).
+The evidence is insufficient to determine the effects of the technology on net health outcomes.
+Also, no complete peripheral subcutaneous field stimulation (PSFS) stimulation system has received FDA approval.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.